-Susan Dockerill has ten years of teaching children in public, private, and military schools at home and abroad, plus 17 years teaching and mediating with parents and teachers.
+Susan Dockerill has 10 years of teaching children in public, private, and military schools at home and abroad, plus over 30 years teaching and mediating with parents and teachers.
 Susan has the expertise to speak frankly about marriage, divorce, children, and being responsible for living the life of your dreams.

 Florida Parenting Topics

-All Apalachicola Boca Raton Child Development Choices Coparenting Davie Divorce Family Stabilization Class Florida Florida Divorce Class Florida Parenting Class Fort Pierce Islamorada Jacksonville Live Oak Miami Ocala Orlando Palm Beach Gardens Palm City Parenting Pompano Beach Redirecting Behavior Relationships Resources Sanford Santa Rosa Sarasota Self Care St Petersburg Tampa Technology Toddlers Tyndall Winter Haven
+All Apalachicola Boca Raton Child Development Children's Adjustment To Divorce Child Well-being Post-Divorce Choices Coparenting Co-parenting Strategies Coping With Parental Separation Davie Discipline After Divorce Divorce Divorce And Parenting Effective Parenting Techniques Emotional Health Of Children Family Dynamics Family Stabilization Class Florida Florida Divorce Class Florida Parenting Class Fort Pierce Islamorada Jacksonville Live Oak Miami Ocala Orlando Palm Beach Gardens Palm City Parental Guidance Parenting Pompano Beach Redirecting Behavior Relationships Resources Sanford Santa Rosa Sarasota Self Care St Petersburg Tampa Technology Toddlers Tyndall Winter Haven

 Florida Divorce Parenting Class